A Nivat Theorem for Weighted Alternating Automata over Commutative Semirings: A characterization of via weighted finite tree automata

 \begin{thm} A weighted language $s\in \ser{S}{\Sigma^*}$ is recognized by a \wafa if and only if there exists a ranked alphabet $\Gamma$, a tree homomorphism $h: \Sigma^* \rightarrow \tlg$, and a \wfta $\A=\wftaa$ such that $s=\bhv{\A}\circ h$. \end{thm}

 \begin{proof} This is an immediate consequence of Lemma \ref{lmm:d1WafaIffWfta} and Lemma \ref{lmm:d2WafaIffWfta}. \end{proof}

 This result allows us to transfer results from \wfta to \wafa.
 Moreover, additional observations in the proofs show that one can give a weight preserving, bijective mapping between the runs of $\A$ and $\B$.
-This allows us to translate results about runs of \wfta into results of runs of \wafa.
+This allows us to translate results about runs of \wfta into results about runs of \wafa.
+To see how to do this, we first revisit a well known result for non-weighted \wafa.

 \begin{cor} Non-weighted alternating automata and finite automata are equally expressive. \end{cor}